joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

 <div>

-It isn’t necessary to understand the inner workings of the EncryptionKeyGenerator class to use it to create a secure encryption key for your application database.
+It isn't necessary to understand the inner workings of the EncryptionKeyGenerator class to use it to create a secure encryption key for your application database.
 The process for using the class is explained in [Using the EncryptionKeyGenerator class to obtain a secure encryption key](WS44EC31A7-61B1-4e0a-8C61-D720AA95DE03.html).